microsoft/Windows-IoT-Samples/SerialUART/CPP/README.md

 #### Sending and Receiving Data

-After connecting the desired serial device in the SerialSample apps running on both the PC and the UpBoard we can begin sending and receiving data over the serial connection between the two devices.
+After connecting the desired serial device in the SerialSample apps running on both the PC and the UP Board we can begin sending and receiving data over the serial connection between the two devices.

 To send data from one device to the other connected device do the following: